Open-Fuego/Electrate-Fuego/README.md

 # Sparker
-This repository will allow the user to mix and match div. blocks to build a quick bootstrap website similar to an Adobe Spark. https://spark.adobe.com
+This repository will allow the user to mix and match div. blocks to build a quick website similar to an Adobe Spark. https://spark.adobe.com